Giuseppe Sciortino: Early life

+Legal career

 Victor Regalado case

-In the 1980s, Sciortino represented Salvadorean journalist Victor Regalado, one of the first persons in Canada to be detained on a security certificate.
+In the 1980s, Sciortino represented Salvadoran journalist Victor Regalado, one of the first persons in Canada to be detained on a security certificate.
 Government ministers Robert Kaplan and Lloyd Axworthy ordered Regalado's arrest and deportation in 1982, charging that his continued presence in Canada was "detrimental to the national interest."
 The evidence against Regalado was kept secret, although the government suggested that he had entered the country "to carry out certain activities which are prohibited under Canadian law" and was working for the overthrow of "a government" (which media sources noted was presumably a reference to the right-wing government of El Salvador).
 Regalado denied being involved in any illegal activity, but indicated that he had been a member of the Communist Party of El Salvador and would face persecution if deported.

 Shortly after Regalado's arrest, Sciortino issued subpoenas ordering Kaplan and Axworthy to testify at an immigration appeal board hearing on the matter.
 The ministers refused to appear, and the immigration board did not compel them to attend.

 Regalado was later released from incarceration, but his deportation order was upheld by the Federal Court of Canada and the Federal Court of Appeal.
 In January 1987, the Supreme Court of Canada declined to hear a further appeal of his case.
 Sciortino indicated that he hoped a "political solution" would be found permitting Regalado to remain in Canada and indicated that his client was still trying to find out why he had been deemed a "security risk" in the first place.

 In March 1987, Sciortino helped convince the federal New Democratic Party to pass a motion supporting Regalado.
 He later brought the case before the United Nations Human Rights Committee, arguing that the government's use of secret evidence was a violation of Regalado's civil and political rights.
 Regalado was ultimately allowed to stay in Canada, although the initial charges against him were never made public.

 Other cases

 Sciortino represented the Centrale des syndicats démocratiques in 1999 during a dispute between independent Quebec truckers and the provincial government.
 He represented the Concordia University student union in 2002 to oppose a moratorium on public events related to the Middle East conflict, and in 2005 he represented unionized workers at a Wal-Mart in Saguenay.
-He has also represented the Alliance des Professeurs de Montreal and advised the Montreal branch of the American Federation of Musicians.
+He also represented the Alliance des professeures et professeurs de Montréal and advised the Montreal branch of the American Federation of Musicians.